cronvel/async-kit/documentation.md

 An instance of `async.ExecContext` is returned by each `exec()`-like methods.
 We can use this object to listen to some useful event.

+<a name="ref.async.ExecContext.getJobsStatus"></a>
+### .getJobsStatus()

+This method will provide detailled real-time status for each jobs.
+This is designed for debugging/logging purpose, other uses are discouraged.

+It returns an `Object` or an `Array` that map the jobs' list.
+For each job, an object is given where:

+* job `mixed` the original job, e.g. `Function`, `Array`, `async.Plan`, etc...
+* status `string` the current status of the job, one of the following:
+	* 'waiting': the job has not started, it is queued
+	* 'pending': the job has been started, it hasn't triggered its completion's callback yet
+	* 'ok': the job has finished successfully
+	* 'failed': the job has failed, it has returned an error (generic failure)
+	* 'timeout': the job hasn't complete in time (specific failure)
+	* 'aborted': the job has caused the whole jobs' list to abort (specific failure)
+* result `Array` the result of the job, if any... it is strictly the same than exec()-like function pass to their callbacks
+* errors `Array` a list of errors that happened for this job, e.g. each multiple failure on retryable jobs, as well as reporting when the job has called its completion callback multiple times, and so on
+* tried `integer` the number of time the job has been tried (useful in conjunction with [.retry()](#ref.async.Plan.retry)).